As Trump Proposes Tax Cuts, Kansas Deals With Aftermath Of Experiment

 Others supposedly lied on their tax forms.

-"Most famously, a couple of basketball coaches allegedly — although nobody can ever prove this — were alleged to have re-titled themselves as independent contractors in order to be able to take advantage of it for their multi-million dollar incomes," Kriz says.
+"Most famously, a couple of basketball coaches allegedly — although nobody can ever prove this — were alleged to have retitled themselves as independent contractors in order to be able to take advantage of it for their multimillion-dollar incomes," Kriz says.

 The theory of the plan — supply-side or trickle-down economics — is a divisive one.
 For decades, Republicans have touted the economic theory, which seeks to create growth through lowering taxes and decreasing regulation.

-"Any serious model tells you that economic growth always leads to increases in revenues, not reductions in revenue," says Arthur Laffer, an economist who advised President Reagan and the Trump campaign, among others.
+"Any serious model tells you that economic growth always leads to increases in revenues, not reductions in revenue," says Arthur Laffer, an economist who advised President Ronald Reagan and the Trump campaign, among others.
 He helped create the Kansas tax plan and is considered by many to be the father of supply-side economics.

 But when the tax cuts went into effect in 2014, their failure was seen almost instantly.
 State revenues plummeted by almost $700 million, Kriz says.

 "To put it in context, the state general fund budget is about $6 billion, and so that's 10 percent revenue loss in one year," he says.
-"That's a lot for any government to have to make."
+"That's a lot for any government to have to make [up]."

 State lawmakers tried to balance the budget by tapping into reserves and the highway fund.
-They put construction projects on hold, pension contributions dropped and Medicaid was cut.
+They put construction projects on hold; pension contributions dropped; and Medicaid was cut.

 The state also refashioned the school funding formula and closed and consolidated several school districts.
 School funding consumes about half of Kansas' budget.

-Loomis says the Kansas experiment occurred after a shift in the state legislature.
+Loomis says the Kansas experiment occurred after a shift in the state Legislature.

-Since the 1970s, the state government was moderately conservative, and "pretty much reflected the nature of Kansans," he says.
-Then during the Tea Party wave in 2010 — when hundreds of congressional and state government seats were won by Republicans — the Kansas legislature moved further right.
+Since the 1970s, the state government had been moderately conservative and "pretty much reflected the nature of Kansans," he says.
+Then during the Tea Party wave in 2010 — when hundreds of congressional and state government seats were won by Republicans — the Kansas Legislature moved further right.
 Brownback, who had served 14 years in the U.S. Senate, was also elected as governor.

-Due to the state's deficit problems, Brownback did not run for president in 2012, and barely won re-election in 2014.
-Republicans in the legislature voted to overturn his tax cuts with the support of Democrats, who helped override the governor's veto.
+Because of the state's deficit problems, Brownback did not run for president in 2012, and he barely won re-election in 2014.
+Republicans in the Legislature voted to overturn his tax cuts with the support of Democrats, who helped override the governor's veto.

-The 2016 election saw the Kansas legislature grow more moderate again, Loomis says.
+The 2016 election saw the Kansas Legislature grow more moderate again, Loomis says.

 "So you had moderate Republicans who made a resurgence in 2016," he says.
-"You had Democrats who did well in 2016, but the last few votes in both the Senate and House were really quite conservative Republicans who just sucked that up and said, 'We really need to have revenues or this state is going to be in huge huge difficulties."
+"You had Democrats who did well in 2016, but the last few votes in both the Senate and House were really quite conservative Republicans who just sucked that up and said, 'We really need to have revenues or this state is going to be in huge, huge difficulties.' "

 Despite the $1.2 billion tax increase that passed last year, the budget mess is far from over.
 Brownback has been nominated to serve in the Trump administration, and once he is confirmed, Lt.
 Gov. Jeff Colyer will finish his term.

-Note: A previous version of this story misspelled Lt.
-Gov. Jeff Colyer's last name as Coyler.